Official UK Government Partner

 Staff and students must not under any circumstances, either during or after a booking, communicate or add each other on private or personal social media.
 Discovery of this will lead to immediate termination of contracts on both sides.
 In cases where staff and students knew each other personally prior to joining Study Mind, then employees must ensure that all communications abide by this policy.

-Photography policy- Study Mind recognises that it is vital to protect images of vulnerable adults from misuse.
+5c.
+Photography policy- Study Mind recognises that it is vital to protect images of children and vulnerable adults from misuse.

 • Any images or recordings used for promotional purposes must be approved by students and guardians and not have any identifying information about anyone involved.